railsgirls/FrozenRailsWeekendHelsinki/README.md

 there are some people in Helsinki who are willing to accommodate / co-working spaces with showers etc, so some 10 people could be accommodated with friends.

-IF YOU NEED HELP FOR ACCOMODATION / WANT TO SLEEP ON SOMEONE'S FLOOR OR COUCH TYPE YOUR EMAIL HERE:
+IF YOU NEED HELP FOR ACCOMODATION / WANT TO SLEEP ON SOMEONE'S FLOOR OR COUCH INDICATE IN REGISTRATION FORM!

 Names of people who are committed to coming and who have purchased tickets (either plane or Frozen Rails):